This webpage will not be updated during the term. All course materials will be posted on LEARN.

 For instance, let $e_{n,k}$ denote the number of pairs of polynomials $(f,g)$ with coefficients in $\mathbb{Z}_p$ such that $f$ is monic, $n = \deg f > \deg g$, and the Euclidean gcd algorithm applied to $(f,g)$ takes $k$ steps to terminate.
 The Symbolic Method for generating functions shows how to write the bivariate sequence $e_{n,k}$ as the power series coefficients of a rational function (depending on the prime $p$): $$ \sum_{n,k \geq 0} e_{k,n} u^kz^n = \frac{1}{1-pz - p(p-1)uz}. $$ From here, analytic methods imply that for $n$ fixed and large the sequence $e_{k,n}$ approaches a normal distribution.
 In other words, as the degrees of the polynomials approach infinity the number of divisions performed by the Euclidean algorithm satsifies a central limit theorem.

-Students will be expected to do some basic coding on their assignments.
+Students may be expected to do some basic coding on their assignments.
 You are free to use any computer algebra system or programming language you wish (SageMath, Maple, Mathematica, Julia, Python, etc.).
 Because it is free, open source, and even possible to run in your browser with no installation, I recommend using Sage.

 A short tutorial for Sage can be run in the browser at this link (after a short load time of up to a minute) or viewed as a static HTML page here.